iPaat/vue3-tailwind3-cookie-comply/README.md

 [//]: # 'Insert on Made with vue!'

-> A Vue 3 compatible component to handle cookie consent styled with Tailwind CSS.
+> A Vue 3 compatible component to handle cookie consent styled with Tailwind CSS 3.

 ## Features